MicrosoftDocs/azure-stack-docs/azure-stack/hci/update/whats-the-lifecycle-manager.md

 The Lifecycle Manager provides centralized orchestration capabilities for Azure Stack HCI solutions.
 It's installed as part of and enables the new deployment experience with the management of OS, core agents and services, and the solution extension.
 The Lifecycle Manager supports a broad range of updates and sets the foundation for substantial future improvements.

+Here is an example of a new cluster deployment using the deployment tool with the Lifecycle Manager.

 :::image type="content" source="media/lifecycle-manager/update-your-solution.png" alt-text="Screenshot of ways to deploy and update your solution." lightbox="media/lifecycle-manager/update-your-solution.png":::

-Some new agents and services can't be updated outside the Lifecycle Manager.
-Availability of those updates depends on the specific feature.
+In this solution the Azure Stack HCI OS, driver, firmware, and agents and services, are automatically updated.
+Note, some new agents and services can't be updated outside the Lifecycle Manager and availability of those updates depends on the specific feature.

 ## Benefits of the Lifecycle Manager